elunna/nerfhack-changelog/README.md

 * Bump up fried tin nutrition and add stale tins (xNetHack)

 ### Potions and alchemy
-* Potions can sometimes generate diluted in the dungeon or in monster inventory.
+* Potions can sometimes generate diluted in the dungeon or in monster inventory
 * Most potions have a less potent effect when diluted (EvilHack)
-* Shopkeepers only offer half price for diluted potions.
+* Shopkeepers only offer half price for diluted potions
 * Potions can shatter when dropped on cold floors

 * Dipping water into any potion will simply dilute the other potion (SLASH'EM)
-* Dipping into a cursed potion always causes an explosion (SLASH'EM).
+* Dipping into a cursed potion always causes an explosion (SLASH'EM)
-* Dipping a scroll of amnesia into a non-water, non-polymorph potion cancels it into water.
-* Mixing oil with water always results in diluted oil.
+* Mixing oil with water always results in diluted oil
 * Potion vapors have more effects covering more potions when inhaled (xNetHack)
 * Non-magical alchemy is less likely to result in an alchemical explosion (1 in 20 chance instead of 1 in 10)
 * HP gained from healing potions is subject to nurse dancing limits, but the limit is always calculated as if the player were at the maximum level of 30.
-* **fizzy potions and booze** can cause loud belches.
+* **fizzy potions and booze** can cause loud belches
-* **diluted smoky potions** will never yield a djinni from a bottle.
+* **diluted smoky potions** will never yield a djinni from a bottle
-* **diluted milky potions** never yield ghosts.
+* **diluted milky potions** never yield ghosts
-* **diluted healing potions** heal less and grant less max-HP (EvilHack).
+* **diluted healing potions** heal less and grant less max-HP (EvilHack)
 * **potions of gain energy** grant a lot more energy and get an alchemy recipe (xNetHack).
-* **potions of holy water** can cure withering status when quaffed.
+* **potions of holy water** can cure withering status when quaffed
 * **potions of reflection** are immune to cold and fire damage
 * **non-diluted potions of reflection** can erodeproof items
 * **cursed potions of reflection** aggravate monster
 * **cursed potions of phasing** remove any intrinsic phasing and reset your stats (like self polymorph)
 * **cursed potions of gain ability** now subtract 1 point from a random status, adding it to a different status (xNetHack)
-* **diluted potions of gain ability** can only achieve uncursed results.
+* **diluted potions of gain ability** can only achieve uncursed results
 * **cursed potions of gain level** can be used in Sokoban to bypass a floor (xNetHack)
 * **cursed diluted potions of gain level** don't transport you, they levitate you momentarily.
 * **diluted vampire blood** doesn't provide HP gains
 * **potions of phasing** can be used to convert dragon scales to dragon scaled armor
 * **potions of acid:**
   * are immune to freezing (xNetHack)
-  * dipping acid into toilet causes an explosion and destroys the toilet.
+  * dipping acid into toilet causes an explosion and destroys the toilet
-  * dipping a unicorn horn into a potion of acid will dissolve the horn, resulting in a potion of full healing.
+  * dipping a unicorn horn into a potion of acid will dissolve the horn, resulting in a potion of full healing
 * **potions of restore ability:**
   * can be alchemized
   * can be quaffed to cure wounded legs